leVirve/dcard-spider/README.rst

 Get posts and forums resourses through Dcard practical API on website.

-    *Originally this is a module of my another project leVirve/dcard-lumberjack <https://github.com/leVirve/dcard-lumberjack>.*
+    *Originally this is a module of my another project dcard-lumberjack <https://github.com/leVirve/dcard-lumberjack>.*

 Feature